Indonesians choked by forest fire haze pray for rain

 ADEK BERRY, AFP

+"I've never been this tired.
+But I'm not the only one -- everyone's exhausted."

-The fires in Indonesia have sent toxic smoke floating over Malaysia, triggering a diplomatic row.
-Nearby Singapore has also warned residents to reduce outdoor activities.
+The fires in Indonesia have sent toxic smoke floating over Malaysia, triggering a diplomatic row, as nearby Singapore has also warned residents to reduce outdoor activities.

+Frictions spiked after Malaysian Environment Minister Yeo Bee Yin this week accused her Indonesian counterpart of being "in denial", after Jakarta insisted fires in Malaysia had caused the smog there.

 Jakarta is struggling to tame the blazes as many burn underground in carbon-rich peat, which has been cleared across vast areas of the country for plantations.

-"I hope farmers and companies stop starting these fires," Rahmad said at the prayer session in Pekanbaru.
+"I hope farmers and companies stop starting these fires," Rahmad said in Pekanbaru.
 "It's a man-made disaster."